 Our recipients live all across the world and have interests ranging from playing the cello to joining their school marching band, basketball team, video gaming, and everything in between.
 Some of our earliest work in 2015 was adapting musical instruments in the then Music Division.

 We started at about a dozen members and now have hundreds of current and former GRiP members.
 It is our goal to help these children and teens in pursuing their goals and become more confident in their own lives.
 Even if that means they no longer need a device, we will be there to support them.
 Always.

-Every device that we build is designed, fitted, and printed specifically for each individual recipient by a team of University of Florida students who spend a semester preparing the devices.
+Every device that we build is designed, fitted, and printed specifically for the individual recipient by a team of University of Florida students who may spend multiple semesters preparing the devices.